What future for XAML and Silverlight?

 The fact that Microsoft refuses to adopt WebGL for 3D in the browser, which is offered by Silverlight 5, confirms the idea that the latter will remain supported by the firm.
 Unless Jupiter, the new platform for XAML offers this feature.

-In Metro, immersive apps use XAML
+In Modern UI, immersive apps use XAML

 Metro will become the preferred platform for new applications running both on the desktop or tablets.